For daily wit & wisdom, sign up for the Almanac newsletter.

 The Sun is composed of plasma, a material made from electrically charged gas atoms.
 It is about 70% hydrogen gas and about 28% helium.
 Carbon, nitrogen, and oxygen make up 1.5%.
 The remaining traces are tiny amounts of metals such as neon, iron, silicon, magnesium, and sulfur.

-The shining glow that emanates from the Sun comes a huge amount of energy created from a process called nuclear fusion, which happens in the Sun’s very hot core.
+The shining glow emanating from the Sun comes from a huge amount of energy created from a process called nuclear fusion, which happens in the Sun’s very hot core.
 During this process, hydrogen converts into helium.

 Over time, the Sun will have less hydrogen and more helium.
 It will take about 5 billion years for the Sun to run out of fuel for nuclear fusion and stop shining.